-The Governing Board shall:
+The Governors shall:

-- Implement a whole-school approach to safeguarding, integrating it across all policies and processes. - Approve and annually review this policy, ensuring compliance, and hold the Headteacher accountable.

-- Fulfil duties pertaining to the Human Rights Act 1998, Equality Act 2010, and local safeguarding arrangements. - Appoint a senior board-level lead (Julie Hamilton, Group Safeguarding Director) independent of the DSL, to oversee the efficacy of safeguarding policies. - Ensure mandatory safeguarding/child protection training for all staff, inclusive of online safety, with regular updates. - Oversee the implementation of suitable filtering and monitoring systems, ensuring comprehension among staff and alignment with DfE standards. - Grant the DSL the requisite authority, resources, and time necessary to execute their role. - Ensure processes are established for managing low-level concerns and compliance with these procedures (see section 5). - Where external organisations use school facilities/services: - Require them to maintain appropriate safeguarding procedures. - Mandate necessary liaison with the school. - Make safeguarding compliance a precondition for use. - Appoint a Governor as "case manager" should there be allegations against the Headteacher.
+- Implement a whole-service approach to safeguarding, integrating it across all policies and processes. - Approve and annually review this policy, ensuring compliance, and hold the Headteacher accountable. - Fulfil duties pertaining to the Human Rights Act 1998, Equality Act 2010, and local safeguarding arrangements. - Appoint a senior board-level lead (Julie Hamilton, Group Safeguarding Director) independent of the DSL, to oversee the efficacy of safeguarding policies. - Ensure mandatory safeguarding/child protection training for all staff, inclusive of online safety, with regular updates. - Oversee the implementation of suitable filtering and monitoring systems, ensuring comprehension among staff and alignment with DfE standards. - Grant the DSL the requisite authority, resources, and time necessary to execute their role. - Ensure processes are established for managing low-level concerns and compliance with these procedures (see section 5).